Vyral/base-template/_posts/2018-10-05-the-truth-about-open-houses.md

 {% include youtube.html %}

-One of the most frequently-asked questions I receive from sellers when I go on listing appointments is whether or not I do open houses.
+One of the most frequently asked questions I receive from sellers when I go on listing appointments is whether or not I do open houses.

 Sometimes we do, but most of the time we don’t.
 When I’m asked this question, I like to make it very clear why we might choose to hold an open house.